TiPEX360/personal-website/README.md

-## Portfolio Webstie
+## Portfolio Website

-A one-page page website developed using React to help showcase my work.
+A one-page website developed using React to help showcase my work.